malc0mn/ptp-ip/README.md

 complete as expected.
-6. If you're still having trouble connecting, stop as many applications and/or services as possible that might be fighting for DNS requests or other network related things, as the camera might be overwhelmed and simply has no time or resources to hand out an IP address.
+6. If you're still having trouble connecting, stop as many applications and/or services as possible that might be fighting for DNS requests or other network related things, as the camera could simply be overwhelmed and has no time or resources to hand out an IP address.
+The first shutdown candidates here are any web browser (Chrome, Firefox, Edge) or chat applications such as Slack, WhatsApp etc.

 ## CLI command
 ### Config file